Mac-Rsh/mr-library/document/tool/tool_EN.md

 ## Build Process

-1. Run `python build.py` in the command line to automatically install the required environment for the tool.
+1. Run `python tool.py` in the command line to automatically install the required environment for the tool.

-2. Run `python build.py -m` to complete the configuration of the MR framework in a graphical interface.
-After the configuration is completed, it will automatically generate the `mr_config.h` header file.
+2. Run `python tool.py -m` to complete the configuration of the MR framework in a graphical interface.
+After the configuration is completed, automatically generate the `mr_config.h` header file.

-3. Run `python build.py -ide` according to the IDE type (`-mdk` or `-ecl`) to complete the automatic configuration.
+3. Run `python tool.py -b` automated build projects.

 The automated build tool will complete: